The Claude Agent SDK lets you build production AI agents in Python or TypeScript. Inbox triage tutorial, MCP servers, cron deploy, rate-limit gotchas.

 print("Posted to Slack.")

-The Claude Agent SDK connects to any MCP server, which means you can drop in a Postgres MCP server and your agent can query your database, or add the Playwright MCP server for browser automation, all without writing custom tool code.
-Pass an `mcp_servers` dict in `ClaudeAgentOptions` with the command and args for each server.
-The SDK connects to any MCP-compliant server: databases, browsers, APIs, and the growing ecosystem of community-built servers.
+The Claude Agent SDK can connect to any MCP server, which means you can drop in a Postgres MCP server and your agent can query your database, or add the Playwright MCP server for browser automation, all without writing custom tool code.
+I use this pattern to connect inbox-triage agents to CRM databases for customer lookup.

 options=ClaudeAgentOptions(